HL7/FHIRPath/spec/fluentpath.md

 If one or both of the operands is the empty collection, this operation returns an empty collection.

+For `dateTime` and `time` comparisons with partial values (e.g. dateTimes specified only to the day, or times specified only to the hour), the comparison returns empty (`{ }`), not `false`.

-Note: in FHIR, comparing a primitive with extensions against a primitive will compare
+> Note: in FHIR, comparing a primitive with extensions against a primitive will compare `false`
+// BTR: Shouldn't this just be if there are modifier extensions?
+Shouldn't primitive comparisons with non-modifiers be okay?

 #### ~ (Equivalent)
 Returns `true` if the collections are the same.